aleshaleksey/fansys23/06-abilities.md

 **Casting time and cost**: Global spells take at least an hour to cast, but more often the casting time is measured in days or weeks.
 Thus the MP dice cost is measured in "dice per day".

+**Special**: For spells of MP dice cost 8 and above, the same rules as for higher local spells apply.
+The only change is that the minimum level for using these spells is calculated as [Global casting MP dice cost / 2].

 **Global Spellcasting table**:

 |Ability level|MP dice casting cost per day of casting|MP dice prerequisite|Level Prerequisite|